suleymanuren/suleymanuren/README.md

 ### Glad to see you here!
-### After 8 months of flutter experience, I started learning kotlin and swift because I wanted to switch to a native language.
+### After 8 months of flutter experience, I started learning kotlin and swift because I wanted to learn to a native language.
 I have a structure that learns quickly and develops quickly.
 I had a great experience in this short time by working on many live projects.
 But of course, this is not enough, I am aware of this and I try to improve myself every day.

 <br/>